 Persons with migraine have fluctuating levels of serotonin, and medications that manipulate serotonin, such as some of the antidepressants, are very powerful agents to control migraine.
 Dizziness is a moderately common side effect of antidepressants in general, including many of those that manipulate serotonin.

 If serotonin mechanisms were important in migraine associated vertigo, one would anticipate that medications that manipulate serotonin such as triptans, would be effective treatment of migraineous vertigo.
 Furman et al (2011) reported that one triptan (rizatriptan), reduces motion sickness in migraineurs.
-Nevertheless, as while we have been in practice, seeing many migraine patients/week, we have never encountered this situation -- our take on this idea is that it is not very likely.
+In an uncontrolled study, Cassano (2015) reported about 50% response to a triptan as well.
+While we have been in clinical practice for many years, seeing many migraine patients/week, we have rarely encountered this situation.
+Still, our take on this idea, as of 2020, is that it is worth trying, with low-risk triptans (such as frovatriptan)..

 The cerebellum in part, controls balance.
 Persons with migraine often exhibit unsteadiness with a cerebellar pattern.
 Persons with severe migraine may develop profound ataxia, sometimes requiring use of a walker or cane, without any signs of inner ear disturbances.
 Cerebellar findings are sometimes reported in migraine (e.g. Oh et al, 2009), although this is of very little importance as focal neurological deficits could certainly occur in any disorder that can cause stroke.
 In our otoneurology clinical practice, we occasionally see gaze and rebound nystagmus in individuals with migraine, but this is by no means a universal finding.